Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ++i;
 ```

 When this statement is executed, `i` is first incremented, then the new value of `i` is fetched (as though it were to be used in an enclosing expression).
 However, since `++i` isn’t part of a larger expression, its value is discarded and the next statement executed.
-(The change to 1 is permanent, of course.)
+(The change to `i` is permanent, of course.)

 Since its value is discarded, there’s little point in using an expression as a statement unless the expression has a side effect.
 Let's look at three examples.
 In the first example, 1 is stored into `i`, then the new value of `i` is fetched but not used: